yuchen-zhu-zyc/yuchen-zhu-zyc.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi, I am Yuchen Zhu, a first year Machine Learning PhD at Georgia Tech.
+Hi, I am Yuchen Zhu, a 2nd year Machine Learning PhD at Georgia Tech.

 I work on **diffusion models, mean field games, sampling and optimal transport.** I am primarily interested in the intersection of dynamics, deep learning and statistics, with application in generative modeling, game theory, scientific machine learning and reinforcement learning.